guillaumeBellec/guillaumeBellec.github.io/README.md

 <img src="image_moi.jpg" alt="Photo" width="100px" />

   I am now a postdoc with Wulfram Gerstner in the Laboratory of Computational Neuroscience of EPFL.
 Before that I completed my PhD with Wolfgang Maass in the Institute of Theoretical Computer Science at the Technical University of Graz in Austria.
 There, I developped learning theories for network models that are inspired by recent discoveries in neuroscience.
-We have shown our models were competitive against artificial intelligence system, even if they model explicitly the biophysical mechanisms observed in the brain.
-I hope that my research with help the understanding of the animal nervous system.
+We have shown for the first time that our models were competitive against advanced artificial intelligence systems, even if they model explicitly the electrical pulses that neurons exchange in the brain.
+I hope that my research with help understanding how intelligence emerges from the electrical activity of the animal nervous systems.

   During my master and my PhD, I acquired strong competences in applied mathematics and machine learning.
-Eager to apply that for solving concrete problems I face every day, I developed [ChordAI](http://chordai.net/)  with Vivien Seguy, an app that can recognize guitar chords in real-time using deep learning technology.
-I hope that it will help many music fans like me to play their instruments.
+Eager to also apply that to concrete problems, I developed [ChordAI](http://chordai.net/)  with Vivien Seguy.
+This mobile app can recognize guitar chords in real-time using deep learning technology.
+It is available for download since 2019 and I hope that it will help many amator musicians to enjoy praticing their instruments.

 # Code resources